theNewDynamic/coosbay-1/site/content/sitepages/sportsman-s-show-contest.md

 **Single Kayak:** The Dirigo 120 is easy-to-paddle with a roomy cockpit and excellent initial stability.
 Easy grip thigh pads help make the Dirigo 120 efficient and easy to control and maneuver on the water.
 The durable Dirigo 120 is all you need to get started in the sport of kayaking.
 Retail $849.99!

+**Drawing:** The drawing will occur at **5:00PM on March 24th** at the close of the Travel & Adventure Show.
+Winner will be notified by phone immediately after the drawing and **must claim prize no later than Monday, March 25th at 6:00PM**.

 <script type="text/javascript" src="https://form.jotform.com/jsform/90645108032146"></script>

 <div class="margin-50px-top"></div>